-Micro-based panel studies on the U.K. confirm the procyclicality of real wages.
-Hart (2006a) focuses on worker-job matches instead of worker-firm matches, and differentiates between full-time job stayers and job movers who move either within or between firms.
-Using the British New Earnings Survey Panel Data (NESPD) he finds that real wages are strongly procyclical for both job stayers and movers, with an even stronger wage responsiveness than previously found for the U.S..
-The procyclicality of the wage rate is more pronounced among job movers and manual workers, and not significantly different from the cyclicality of hourly wage earnings, including overtime pay.
-A more detailed analysis by differentiating between within-company job movers, between-company job movers and job stayers is provided by Devereux and Hart (2006).
-Using also the British NESPD on fulltime workers, they find wages of job stayers to be strongly procyclical, although the procyclicality is more pronounced among internal movers, and strongest among external movers.
+6 See Hart (2006b) for an analysis of real wage cyclicality for female workers in part-time and full-time jobs.

+wage earnings, including overtime pay.
+A more detailed analysis by differentiating between within-company job movers, between-company job movers and job stayers is provided by Devereux and Hart (2006).7 Using also the British NESPD on fulltime workers, they find wages of job stayers to be strongly procyclical, although the procyclicality is more pronounced among internal movers, and strongest among external movers.
 Moreover, they show that the wage cyclicality of job movers is much higher than that of job stayers in the private sector and among workers uncovered by collective bargaining.

 One strand of research closely related to real wage cyclicality is the literature on the wage curve (Blanchflower and Oswald, 1994), which describes the negative relationship between the level of local unemployment and the level of wages.
 The estimated equation resembles much the one of the studies on the cyclicality of real wages, but this link is barely ever mentioned in the wage curve literature.
 Blanchflower and Oswald (1994) find evidence of a negative relationship between real wages and local unemployment for Great Britain and the US, and present three alternative models more or less consistent with their findings (Card, 1995): an implicit contract model, an efficiency wage model, and a bargaining model.
 Empirical evidence of the wage curve has been found for numerous other countries, including Australia, Canada, and the Netherlands.
 Blanchflower and Oswald (1996) also estimate the relationship between the levels of wages and unemployment for Germany, and find an effect of unemployment on wages for gender- and age-specific unemployment rates.
-Several other studies show the existence of a wage curve for general unemployment rates in
+Several other studies show the existence of a wage curve also for general unemployment rates in Germany (Wagner, 1994; Baltagi and Blien, 1998; Pannenberg and Schwarze, 1989, 2000; Bellmann and Blien, 2001 Baltagi, Blien, and Wolf, 2000).
+However, many of the existing wage curve studies merely use repeated cross-sections rather than panel data, and are therefore not able to control for unobserved individual characteristics.
+Furthermore, most of the studies on the German wage curve are only based on a few years of observations.
+The wage curve aims at explaining regional wage differentials of workers in labor markets with different levels of local unemployment at one point in time, and therefore tracks a static problem.
+In contrast, the issue of wage cyclicality is a dynamic matter, asking how real wages evolve over time with the variability in unemployment or other cyclical variables.
+Empirical studies on the wage curve therefore generally lack of the dynamic aspect of the variability of wages.
+Moreover,